drashevsky/Amplifi-App-Backend/README.md

 ## Challenges we ran into

-We initially tried to use azure for hosting, spent several hours on it, and were forced to pivot to digitalocean.
+We initially tried to use Azure for hosting, spent several hours on it, and were forced to pivot to DigitalOcean.

 ## Accomplishments that we're proud of